 This is What Gratitude Looks Like

 Meredith and her family will travel back and forth to Dallas as needed for her medical care.
 She may eventually need a valve replacement.
-Because of the Ronald McDonald House of Dallas, her family won’t have to worry about where they will stay and will be able to focus on Meredith’s care ed pills that work.
+Because of the Ronald McDonald House of Dallas, her family won’t have to worry about where they will stay and will be able to focus on Meredith’s care erectile dysfunction treatment.